 To rinse your filter, pour water that is just off the boil over the filter and completely saturate it.
 Let the water drain into the mug and then discard the water.
 (Don’t forget to discard the water or you will not only end up with those little paper particles in your coffee, your cup will most likely overflow and make a big mess)

 The Bloom- Wait for it

-Once you have discarded the water, you can put the coffee grounds in the filter.
+Once you have discarded the filter rinse water, put the ground coffee into the filter.
 Bring your water to a rolling boil and take if off of the heat.
 Wait 10-15 seconds.
 (This is to bring the water temperature down to 205 or so.)

 Pour a small amount of water over the grounds to just moisten them.
 This is call the bloom.
-This step helps to off gas some of the carbon dioxide that may still be clinging to the grounds.
+Blooming your coffee helps to off gas some of the carbon dioxide that may still be clinging to the grounds.

-The Finish- A manual masterpiece
+The Finish- Your first manual brewing masterpiece

 Try to keep the water level low and add water at around the same speed it is filtering through the bottom.
-Everyone has a technique for this stage so you can experiment with some different techniques later.
+Everyone has a technique for this stage.
 Some people stop and stir halfway through, some people pour only in the center, and some people have perfected a swirling technique that they swear by.
-You can perfect your own manual drip brewing style later.
-For now keep it simple and repeatable by slowly adding water to the grounds as coffee filters out the bottom.
+You can experiment with some different techniques later.
+For now keep it simple and repeatable—slowly add water to the grounds as coffee filters out the bottom.

 Enjoy- Take a moment